 You can’t be actively 24/7 on a dozen social media sites without an enormous budget and even then it’s questionable that it will work.
 Find out where your audience is and go there.

 Solution: prioritizing.
 Find three or at most four networks that work for you.
 For me it’s Pinterest, LinkedIn and Twitter.
 Never neglect your own website and blog just because a third party site seems to be cooler.

 Yes, blogs are part of social media.
 Why?
 It’s because they have social features like comments or pingbacks.
 Yet many “blogs” by now don’t have either of them.
 Technically they are not blogs anymore.

 So-called blogs without comments are just public journals as long as the latest on top rule is maintained.

 Otherwise they are simply static websites like any other.
 When you use WordPress or similar blogging software and strip it of all it’s social features your blog ceases to be a blog.
 It’s that simple.

 Why is disabling comments a problem?
 You outsource the conversation to third parties.
-The convection is the most valuable aka social patriot of social media.
+The conversation is the most valuable part of social media.
 Otherwise your medium is not social anymore.